 Their surgeries were scheduled for October.
 In the meantime, they were both spayed and we rushed to raise the funds needed for their operations.
 Although Brie's surgery went well, Gouda's was only successful in one eye.
 One of her new eyelids did not "take".
 The vet warned us it might happen.
 But she seems to be doing okay.
 We still give her drops in that eye and are keeping a watchful eye on it.
 We may need to revisit another surgery attempt in a couple of years, but for now, she's doing fine.

 Gouda is the bigger, bossy sister.
 She does not take any grief from anyone but Brie.
 They are often running around the sanctuary chasing each other, then collapsing together into a fluffy bed, completely exhausted.
 They will always be rambunctious kittens!

-Want to Sponsor Gouda?
-Click here to become a Sponsor.
+Want to be another Sponsor for Gouda?
+Our kitties can certainly use more than one Sponsor.
+Click here to become another Sponsor.